-ACT I — In her Paris salon, the courtesan Violetta Valéry greets party guests, including Flora Bervoix, the Marquis d’Obigny, Baron Douphol, and Gastone, who introduces a new admirer, Alfredo Germont.
-This young man, having adored Violetta from afar, joins her in a drinking song (Brindisi: “Libiamo”).
-An orchestra is heard in the next room, but as guests move there to dance, Violetta suffers a fainting spell, sends the guests on ahead, and goes to her parlor to recover.
-Alfredo comes in, and since they are alone, confesses his love (“Un dì felice”).
+ACT I — In her Paris salon, the courtesan Violetta Valery greets party guests, including Flora Bervoix, the Marquis d’Obigny, Baron Douphol, and Gastone, who introduces a new admirer, Alfredo Germont.
+This young man, having adored Violetta from afar, joins her in a drinking song.
+As the guests move into the next room to dance, Violetta suffers a fainting spell, sends the guests on ahead, and stays in her parlor to recover.
+Alfredo comes in, and since they are alone, confesses his love.
 At first Violetta protests that love means nothing to her.
 Something about the young man’s sincerity touches her, however, and she promises to meet him the next day.
-After the guests have gone, Violetta wonders if Alfredo could actually be the man she could love (“Ah, fors’è lui”).
-But she decides she wants freedom (“Sempre libera”), though Alfredo’s voice, heard outside, argues in favor of romance.
+After the guests have gone, Violetta wonders if Alfredo could actually be the man she could love.
+She decides she wants freedom, though Alfredo’s voice, heard outside, argues in favor of romance.

-ACT III — In Violetta’s bedroom six months later, Dr. Grenvil tells Annina her mistress has not long to live: tuberculosis has claimed her.
+ACT III — In Violetta’s bedroom six months later, Dr. Grenvil tells Annina that her mistress has not long to live: tuberculosis has claimed her.
 Alone, Violetta rereads a letter from Germont saying the Baron was only wounded in his duel with Alfredo, who knows all and is on his way to beg her pardon.
-But Violetta senses it is too late (“Addio del passato”).
+But Violetta senses it is too late.
 Paris is celebrating Mardi Gras and, after revelers pass outside, Annina rushes in to announce Alfredo.
-The lovers ecstatically plan to leave Paris forever (“Parigi, o cara”).
+The lovers ecstatically plan to leave Paris forever.
 Germont enters with the doctor before Violetta is seized with a last resurgence of strength.
 Feeling life return, she staggers and falls dead at her lover’s feet.

 —Courtesy of Opera News